bolt/docs/source/content-paging.md

 {{ pager() }}
 </pre>

-If you have more than one block of records that you want to paginate on one page, you can use their names in a parameter to keep them seperate:
+If you have more than one block of records that you want to paginate on one page, you can use their names in a parameter to keep them seperate.
+Note that if you start paging different contenttypes by different amounts, you will get unexpected results.
+If you have more than one contenttype on a page that you wish to paginate, it's advised to use the same amount of records for all of the `{% setcontent %}` tags.

 <pre class="brush: html">
 {% setcontent entries = "entries/latest/3" allowpaging %}